AngeliniAxel/e-commerce/README.md

 # A simple e-commerce web-app using the PERN stack (Postgres, Express, React, Node.js)

-This project is developed as an assignment for the Codecademy Full Stack Engineering Path.
+## This project is developed as an assignment for the Codecademy Full Stack Engineering Path.

+### Folder structure

+- Client
+    - src
+        - app
+            - components
+        - images
+        - slices
+- Server
+    - Config (for passport
+    - database
+    - routes

+---

 ### Routes